PierreMarza/pierremarza.github.io/_teaching/1_teaching_tp2.markdown

 In the original [paper](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) introducing DQN to play Atari Games, authors chose to use the **Huber Loss**.
 Try to do the same.
 Note that another name for such loss is **SmoothL1Loss**.

 ### Training loop
+You can now use the following training code and start optimizing your agent.

 ```python
 def plot_durations():
     plt.figure(2)